objektwerks/scala.structs.algos/README.md

 Scala Structs and Algos
 -----------------------
->Scala structs and algos.
-Includes:
+>Scala structs and algos, to include:
 1. BigO
 2. BlockChain
 3. Crypto